 Loading data is a common situation where less updates per second are done in the main loop.
 Make sure that service is called despite loading or the connection might suffer and be closed.
 If overlooked, this problem is hard to identify and reproduce.

 Ramping up the number of updates per second makes a game more fluid and up-to-date.
-On the other hand, used bandwidth might increase dramatically.
+On the other hand, traffic might increase dramatically.
 Keep in mind that possibly each Operation you call will create events for other players.

-On a mobile client 4 six 6 operations per second are fine.
+On a mobile client, 4 to 6 operations per second are fine.
 In some cases even 3G devices use pretty slow networking implementations.
 Keep in mind that it might in fact be faster to send fewer updates per second.